ISECure WS Channel API API Reference

 2.5.0 :: 2020-04-19

-• Removed OPTIONS
+• Removed OPTIONS from the documented business API operations.

 • Fixed Login response.